 Humanistic psychology emerged during the middle half of the twentieth century in direct response to psychoanalysis and behaviorism.
 The founders of the humanist approach believed that Sigmund Freud’s psychoanalytic perspective was too negative and focused only on pathology.
 B.F.
 Skinner’s behaviorism, on the other hand, was too mechanistic and reduced human nature down to simple conditioned responses.

-A psychologist named Carl Rogers was instead interest in understanding all of the things that helped people grow, change, improve, and thrive.
-Psychology was about much more than fixing problematic behaviors or mental illness, he believed.
-It was also about helping people live the best lives that they can and achieve as much happiness as possible.
+A psychologist named Carl Rogers was instead interested in understanding all of the things that helped people grow, change, improve, and thrive.
+He believed that psychology was about much more than fixing problematic behaviors or mental illness.
+It was also about helping people live the best lives they can and achieve as much happiness as possible.

 According to one early article written by two prominent psychologists, there are five key tenets of humanistic psychology:

 - People are more than the sum of their parts.